manuelbieh/react-book/ecosystem/routing.md

 <Route exact path="/" component={Home} />
 ```

-Where exactly you place this prop in **JSX**, is not important.
-I like to place it just before the path prop to let it speak for itself: "Here is a route that matches an **exact path.**" If we included the `exact` prop in the Account Sidebar, the sidebar would only be rendered if the URL with `/account` was hit, and would not register the components for `/account/edit`, `/account/images` or `/account/settings`.
+Where exactly you place this prop in **JSX** is not important.
+I like to place it just before the path prop to let it speak for itself: "Here's a route that matches an **exact path.**" If we included the `exact` prop in the Account Sidebar, the sidebar would only be rendered if the URL with `/account` was hit, and would not register the components for `/account/edit`, `/account/images` or `/account/settings`.

 ## Limiting matching to a single route via Switch component

 The `exact` prop only ever covers a **single route** and does not affect other routes at all.
 If we have a number of URLs which could all match multiple routes, it would be very cumbersome to add an exact prop to all of these routes. **React Router** offers a solution to this problem though by offering the `Switch` component.

-The `Switch` component that can wrap a number of `<Route />` elements, helps us to only ever render the **first** route whose `path` matches with the currently present in the URL.
+The `Switch` component that can wrap a number of `<Route />` elements, helps us to only ever render the **first** route whose `path` matches with the one currently present in the URL.
 It is not a bad idea to wrap Routes with a `Switch` element by default unless you want more than one route rendered.
 In the above example, we could have used a `Switch` component instead of the `exact` prop too:

 ```jsx
 <Router>